Martin Gélinas

 Martin Gélinas ([ʒeliˈna]; born June 5, 1970) is a Canadian former professional ice hockey forward who played 1,273 games in the National Hockey League (NHL) for the Edmonton Oilers, Quebec Nordiques, Vancouver Canucks, Carolina Hurricanes, Calgary Flames, Florida Panthers and Nashville Predators.
-A first round selection of the Los Angeles Kings at the 1988 NHL Entry Draft, Gélinas was sent to the Oilers as part of the 1988 Wayne Gretzky trade before ever playing a game for the Kings.
+A first-round selection of the Los Angeles Kings at the 1988 NHL Entry Draft, Gélinas was sent to the Oilers as part of the 1988 Wayne Gretzky trade before ever playing a game for the Kings.

-Gélinas reached the Stanley Cup finals with four teams.
-He was a member of Edmonton's 1990 championship team and also reached the final in 1994 with Vancouver, 2002 with Carolina and 2004 with Calgary.
-He tied a record in 2004 by scoring three series-winning goals in one playoff year, earning the nickname "The Eliminator".
+Gélinas reached the Stanley Cup Finals with four teams.
+He was a member of Edmonton's 1990 championship team and also reached the Finals in 1994 with Vancouver, 2002 with Carolina and 2004 with Calgary.
+He tied a record in 2004 by scoring three series-winning goals in one playoff year, earning him the nickname "The Eliminator".
 After playing his final professional season with SC Bern in the Swiss National League A (NLA), Gélinas turned to coaching and player development.
 He was named an assistant coach with the Calgary Flames in 2012.